ldmoray/styn/README.md

 [ example.py - Completed task "start_server" ]
 ```

-The first few characters of the task name is enough to execute the task, as long as the partial name is unambigious.
+The first few characters of the task name is enough to execute the task, as long as the partial name is unambiguous.
 You can specify multiple tasks to run in the commandline.
 Again the dependencies are taken taken care of.

 ```bash
 $ pynt cle ht cl